Local family displaced after landlord fails to fix unsafe living conditions

 SCHENECTADY, N.Y.
-(NEWS10) – The Boyd family told News10 they were displaced after their landlord refused to handle unsafe living conditions.
-The apartment was declared uninhabitable by the city.
+(NEWS10) — The Boyd family told NEWS10 ABC they were displaced after their landlord refused to handle unsafe living conditions.
+The apartment has since been declared uninhabitable by the city.

 “We have sewage, urine, and doo-doo, coming out of our pipes into our basement.
 It is stuff that is coming out of the toilet bowl,” said Jermaine Boyd.